eviee3008/SQL-project/README.md

 # SQL-project
-The SQL commands and outputs in this repository explore the chinook database.
+Commands and outputs in the 'SQL notes' file in this repository explore the chinook database.
 They provide insights into sales patterns, employee information, track categorization, and customer distribution.